isetbio/ISETImagePipeline/README.md

 ...
 ├── compute
-│   ├── reconGPU.m          # Yes, if you have a NVIDIA GPU, you should run the reconstruction on it │                           # It is much faster since most of the computation is matrix related ├── csf                     # Code related to the simulation of contrast sensitivity function (CSF) │   ├── spatialCSF_Cone.m   # CSF simulation for Poisson ideal observer based on cone excitation │   ├── spatialCSF_Recon.m  # CSF simulation for our image reconstruction based observer ├── dichromacy
+│   ├── reconGPU.m          # Yes, if you have a NVIDIA GPU, you should run the reconstruction on it │   ├── ...                 # It is much faster since most of the computation is matrix related ├── csf                     # Code related to the simulation of contrast sensitivity function (CSF) │   ├── spatialCSF_Cone.m   # CSF simulation for Poisson ideal observer based on cone excitation │   ├── spatialCSF_Recon.m  # CSF simulation for our image reconstruction based observer │   ├── ...
+├── dichromacy
 │   ├── MarkovPrior.m       # Gaussian prior for which we have control over its spatial and chromatic correlation │   ├── priorEffect.m       # The effect of prior on optimal mosaic design (cone ratio)
 │   ├── labDistance.m       # The Spatial CIELAB loss function
+│   ├── ...
 ├── dichromacy
-│   ├── computePeripheral.m # Image reconstruction at different visual eccentricity.
+│   ├── computePeripheral.m # Image reconstruction at different visual eccentricity
+│   ├── ...
 ...
 ```

 ## Contact
-Feel free to contact me if you any questions or comments at lingqiz at sas dot upenn dot edu
+Feel free to contact me if you any questions or comments at
+lingqiz at sas dot upenn dot edu